MatterHackers/MatterControl-Help/input/docs/get-support.md

 # Issue Reporting

-If you find a bug or a problem with MatterControl, or you wish to make a sugestiong to improve the product, please file an issue on our [GitHub](https://github.com/MatterHackers/MatterControl) page.
+If you find a bug or a problem with MatterControl, or you wish to make a suggestion to improve the product, please file an issue on our [GitHub](https://github.com/MatterHackers/MatterControl) page.

 # Forum